Do the Coen Brothers Actually

-[ Preface: Tobacco advertisements were banned on television & radio broadcasts beginning in 1971 and a new Surgeon General’s warning was being placed on cigarette packs starting in 1984, same year the Coen brothers made their first feature film.
-With all of the new warnings and growing health concerns, the climate at the time was becoming rather hazy for Big Tobacco so many new and creative advertising strategies were probably being discussed. ]
+Preface: Tobacco advertisements were banned on television & radio broadcasts beginning in 1971 and a new Surgeon General’s warning was being placed on cigarette packs starting in 1984, same year the Coen brothers made their first feature film.
+With all of the new warnings and growing health concerns, the climate at the time was becoming rather hazy for Big Tobacco so many new and creative advertising strategies were probably being discussed.

 Say Goodnight to Hollywood

 Nearly everyone on the planet knows who the Coen brothers are.
-Joel & Ethan Coen are well known for their many hilarious and inspired films which have ultimately been seen by billions of people.
+Joel & Ethan Coen are well known for their many hilarious and inspired films which have ultimately been seen by millions of people.
 In turn, the Coen brothers have likely inspired thousands of young actors and directors to follow in their glowing filmmaker footsteps.
 The Coen brothers are so popular these days that their movies have even spawned a television series (Fargo which appears on the FX channel) and a traveling festival (known as Lebowski Fest and reaching a worldwide cult-following much like The Rocky Horror Picture Show).

 Obviously the Coen brothers are a household name, their popularity has been rocketed into the stratosphere, and any actor would likely give up internal organs to work with them.
 It seems that the Coen brothers’ goofy, innocent movies have gotten them quite far in the world.
-But are the Coen brothers’ inspired films really that innocent after all?
+However, are the Coen brothers’ films really that innocent after all?

-Then one day after watching several of the Coen brothers’ films in a very short period of time, a strange and bewildering thought suddenly popped into my head.
+One day after watching several of the Coen brothers’ films in a very short period of time, a strange and bewildering thought suddenly popped into my head.

 The exact number of tobacco products may even astound you.
-Since their very first feature film, the Coen brothers truly seem to have an unnatural focus on cigarettes, cigars, ashtrays, rising smoke, lighters, etc. I mean everywhere you look (if you actually look close enough) there is a smoker or an ashtray peeking out from behind or beside something.
+Since their very first feature film, the Coen brothers truly seem to have an unnatural focus on cigarettes, cigars, ashtrays, rising smoke, lighters, etc. I mean everywhere you look (if you actually look closely) there is a smoker or an ashtray peeking out from behind or beside something.
 Seriously, EVERYWHERE!
 Foreground, background, celebrity, extra, historic, modern, you name it, you got it.
+This goes way beyond simple realism or texture.
 Essentially anything that represents or glamorizes tobacco in some way has been cleverly embedded into the films of the Coen brothers.

 Everyone knows the distinct sound a Zippo brand lighter makes.
 That signature “clink” is distinctly heard and seen in at least five of the Coen brothers’ films.
 The famous lighter also happens to be featured as a “red herring” in the Coen’s very first film Blood Simple (1984) when a man’s custom engraved Zippo lighter is left at the scene of a murder.
 Yikes!